Codium-ai/pr-agent/docs/docs/core-abilities/metadata.md

 ...
 ```

-(4) The entire PR files that were retrieved are used to expand and enhance the PR context (see [Dynamic Context](https://pr-agent-docs.codium.ai/core-abilities/dynamic-context/)).
+(3) The entire PR files that were retrieved are used to expand and enhance the PR context (see [Dynamic Context](https://pr-agent-docs.codium.ai/core-abilities/dynamic-context/)).

-(5) All the metadata described above represent several level of analysis - from hunk level, to file level, to PR level, and enables PR-Agent AI models to generate more accurate and relevant suggestions.
+(4) All the metadata described above represent several level of analysis - from hunk level, to file level, to PR level, and enables PR-Agent AI models to generate more accurate and relevant suggestions and feedbacks.

-## Example result for prompt with metadata injection
-TBD